Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 **2. Copy the Private Key to the Windows Client:**

 * Once the keys are generated, you'll need to copy the public key (id_rsa.pub) and paste it into the authorized_keys file in the .ssh directory using cat command.
-* You can use cat command to view and copy the private key to your Windows machine as a text file on Desktop.
+* Use cat command to view and copy the private key to your Windows machine as a text file.

 ![copy pu](copy_serverprivkey_user1.JPG)

 **3. Configure PuTTY on Windows:**

 * Open PuTTYgen (comes with PuTTY installation) on your Windows machine.
-* Click on the "Load" button and select the id_rsa.pub file you copied.
+* Click on the "Load" button and select the private key text file you copied.
 * Once the key is loaded, click on "Save private key" to save it in PuTTY's .ppk format.
 * Close PuTTYgen after saving the private key.